< Back to blog

 The benefits of bridging finance

 As with all types of finance, it is essential to understand the benefits and drawbacks to determine if it is right for you.
-Some of the benefits include of bridging finance include:
+Some of the benefits of bridging finance include:

 • Flexibility: Bridging loans can provide you with a degree of flexibility when purchasing a property.
 This is because lenders generally offer terms of anything from a month up to 18 months.